anandmudgerikar/Kalis/README.md

 * Time correctly the notification of packets when replaying a trace.
 * Capture all overheard traffic in ZigBee, switching from Receive to Snoop (we assume that the IDS is not part of the monitored network).
 * Install WiFi card
+* Format from sensor to Java: SrcAddr DstAddr MpduLinkQuality RSSI?
+PayloadLen Payload
+* Decode intercepted packets on the Java side
+* Intercept all WiFi traffic (for now, capture source IP, dest IP, data even if encrypted)